Skip to content

 Create and configure the GKE cluster

 You can configure the settings using the gcloud tool.
 You can run it either in the Cloud Shell or in your local shell (if you have installed Google Cloud SDK locally on the previous step).
-The following command will create a cluster named my-cluster-name:
+The following command will create a cluster named cluster1:

-$ gcloud container clusters create my-cluster-name --project <project name> --zone us-central1-a --cluster-version 1.29 --machine-type n1-standard-4 --num-nodes=3
+$ gcloud container clusters create cluster1 --project <project ID> --zone us-central1-a --cluster-version 1.29 --machine-type n1-standard-4 --num-nodes=3

 Note